I was reviewing a contract today. They had a sentence in there:

 Now I know what they are trying to say.
 They are just not saying it correctly.

-They are trying to say that if you are found guilty of having committed gross misconduct, then you will be dismissed without notice and only paid to your date of termination.
-Much more boring.
+They are trying to say that if after a full disciplinary process you are found guilty of having committed gross misconduct, then you will be dismissed without notice and only paid to your date of termination.

 They have in effect failed to mention that after the first two years, you can’t dismiss an employee without following a process.
 Even if you think it could be gross misconduct.